Don't squander your day off.

 9. Lastly, do what you can to unplug and enjoy the day.

 That can be trickier than it sounds, because FOMO, or the infamous fear of missing out, can drive us to remain glued to our social media feeds and emails even on relaxing days that are meant to be just for us.
 This is a tough addiction to break.
-However, if you feel that you pay more attention to your digital devices than to friends and family, or if you sense that your phone is interfering with your ability to enjoy your time off, it may be high time for an intervention.
+However, if you feel that you spend your day paying more attention to your digital devices than to friends and family, or if you sense that your phone is interfering with your ability to enjoy your time off and focus on self care, it may be high time for an intervention.

 Unless you have the serenity of a Buddhist monk, that brief scroll through Facebook will probably make you seriously question your own life choices of things to do on your day off.
 All of a sudden, you may find yourself wishing you were somewhere else doing something more exciting than peeling vegetables.
 Your quiet evening at home is no longer a treat, but a poor choice that won't win you likes in your newsfeed.